iterative/dvc.org/content/docs/studio/get-started.md

 2. You can also make the project public by [sharing it on the web].

-## Submit experiments and track live metrics and plots
+## Run experiments and get live updates

 1. You can use your project to [submit new experiments] from Iterative Studio.